plumenator/coin-mixer-challenge/README.md

 ## Remaining work

-1. Handle IO errors gracefully instead of panicking and terminating.
 1. Accept multiple addresses, say, from a file.
 That would give the mixer a chance to intersperse transactions belonging to different users.